Asia, not North America, now has most millionaires

-NEW YORK (Reuters) - Weakening economies that roiled markets last year also took their toll on the world’s rich, though faster-growing Asia for the first time had more millionaires than North America, according to a study released on Tuesday.
+June 19 (Reuters) - Weakening economies that roiled markets last year also took their toll on the world’s rich, while Asia for the first time had more millionaires than North America, according to a study released on Tuesday.

 A new report said the global personal wealth of people with $1 million and more to invest fell in 2011 for the second time in four years, reflecting the euro zone crisis and economic sluggishness in developed markets.
 But several emerging markets also felt pain, as the number of millionaires in India and Hong Kong fell by almost one-fifth.